-The covariance Excel function is categorized under Statistical functions and it will calculate the joint variability of two random variables, give two sets of data.
+The covariance Excel function is categorized under Statistical functions.
+It calculates the joint variability of two random variables, given two sets of data.

-Suppose as a financial analyst, we wish to determine whether greater income accompanies greater levels of education in a population or not.
-In such a scenario, we can use the COVARIANCE.P function. it was introduced in MS Excel 2010 to replace COVAR, with improved accuracy over its predecessor.
+Suppose, as a financial analyst, that we wish to determine whether greater income accompanies greater levels of education in a population or not.
+In such a scenario, we can use the COVARIANCE.P function.
+It was introduced in MS Excel 2010 to replace COVAR, with improved accuracy over its predecessor.

 Covariance Formula in Excel

 - Array1 (required argument) – This is a range or array of integer values.